 Parts of the ensembles ‘off the beaten path’ performances include collaborations with various musical personalities such as Bernarda Fink, as well as jazz musicians Tonc Feinig and Reini Schmölzer.
 World premieres of pieces written by contemporary composers are also paired with classical chamber music and orchestra repertoire in these performances.

 Prisma Wien is able to refer to a lively history of both domestic and international concert activity and has performed at such festivals as Styriarte, Carinthischen Sommer, Klangfrühling, OsterKlang Wien, and in such halls as the Wiener Musikverein, the Wiener Konzerthaus, the Philharmonie Luxenbourg and in Wigmore Hall in London.

 There are two recorded CD productions which showcase the diversity of the ensemble.
-Awarded the Pasticcio Prize, Piazolla Vivaldi combines Antonio Vivaldi’s Concerto for Recorder and Orchestra with Astor Piazolla’s Histoire du Tango in an arrangement created especially for the ensemble.
+Awarded the Pasticcio Prize, Piazzolla Vivaldi combines Antonio Vivaldi’s Concerto for Recorder and Orchestra with Astor Piazzolla’s Histoire du Tango in an arrangement created especially for the ensemble.
 The live recording of Franz Schubert’s Octet D 803 was a part of a series of concerts performed on period instruments.

 Another artistic focus of the group are great works of the baroque such as Johann Sebastian Bach’s Mass in b minor and the St. John Passion or Georg Friederich Handel’s Messiah.